 It was against this background that, early in 2011, agreement was reached with the University of Athabasca (U of A) for the transfer of the Foundation's website from Ryerson to the U of A server.
 As part of the Agreement, U of A undertook to ensure that the site would be maintained on its server as a work of reference for the foreseeable future, whether or not funding was in place to finance further additions to the content.

-The following past and present broadcasting industry executives have served on the Board of the Foundation in a voluntary capacity at various times since 1996:
+The following past and present broadcasting industry executives and university faculty members have served on the Board of the Foundation in a voluntary capacity at various times since 1996:

 Ross McCreath, Lyman Potts, Pip Wedge, Jon Keeble, Mrs. Peggy Miller, Professor Michael Murphy, Peter O'Neill, Terry Scott, Fil Fraser, Bruce Raymond, Jim Macdonald, Hal Blackadar, Peter Searle, Nevin Grant, Charles Fenton, Bob Macdonald, Yvon Chouinard, Don Smith, J. Terry Strain, Mrs Jean Caine, Gerry Acton, James Nelles, H.T.
-"Mac" McCurdy, Bruce Hogle, Craig Roskin, Evelyn Ellerman, Ted Barris and Jack Ruttle.
+"Mac" McCurdy, Bruce Hogle, Craig Roskin, Dr. Evelyn Ellerman, Ted Barris, Jack Ruttle, Dr. Asma Sayed and Darren Harkness.

-All comments, corrections or additions can be submitted via our instant feedback form, or by contacting:
+All comments, corrections or additions can be submitted via our instant feedback form.